google/lk_onload_stub/README.md

 Intercept getsockopt `SO_TIMESTAMPING` requests to convert the response to return the flags as originally passed to setsockopt.

+### WODA: wire order delivery API

+The library exports symbol `onload_ordered_epoll_wait` as defined by the wire order delivery API ("WODA").

+It does NOT implement the WODA behavior.

 ## Background

 [Onload](https://github.com/Xilinx-CNS/onload) is a high performance